 Only about 22 percent of businesses are satisfied with their landing page conversion rates.
 That number can be quite daunting but fortunately, it is not fixed by any means.
 That’s what optimization is for.

 Building a Shopify landing page that converts is a multi-dimensional task that entails some questions you need to ask and answer before you even sit down to writing a copy and designing the layout.

-First, you need to think about what are you going to use the landing page for (the goal)?
+First, you need to set up a Shopify store and then think about what are you going to use the landing page for (the goal)?
 Secondly, who are you going to target (the audience)?
 Thirdly, how are you going to drive traffic to your page?
 And finally, how to make your Shopify landing page actually work so it fulfills the goal it was made for?

 The last task is especially difficult if you consider ever-changing trends, consumers’ expectations, and the multitude of solutions available on the market.
 You might have already heard that page interactivity is to become one of the essential elements of the landing pages in 2020.